Jesus forgave sin against God

 • John (Revelation 19:9-10, 22:8-9)

 Yet in the next few verses (Mark 2:13-17) we read that the crowed did not fear Jesus and continued to approach him as a teacher.
-Even after this miracle there were no recordings of anyone worshiping Jesus as their God or bringing offerings to Jesus.
+Even after this miracle there were no recordings of anyone worshipping Jesus with their offerings as their God.

 If Jesus taught this crowd that he was God, then the scribes would have accused him so at his trail.